priv-kweihmann/multimetric/README.md

 * Comment to Code percentage
 * Cyclomatic complexity according to McCabe
-* Number of delivered bugs according to Halstead
-* Time required to program according to Halstead
 * Difficulty according to Halstead
-* Volume according to Halstead
 * Effort according to Halstead
+* Fan-Out
 * Lines of code
 * Maintainability index
+* Metric according to TIOBE
+* Number of delivered bugs according to Halstead
+* Time required to program according to Halstead
+* Volume according to Halstead

 This tool was heavily inspired by [metrics](https://github.com/markfink/metrics)